Chapter 2: Advanced QMS for Dummies

 TACKLING SYSTEM FRAGMENTATION AT KIMBERLY CLARK

-Personal care giant Kimberly-Clark replaced over 630 separate and fragmented quality systems with one globally harmonized QMS from ETQ and saw an 80 percent improvement in new product introduction cycle time.
+Personal care giant Kimberly-Clark replaced over 630 separate and fragmented quality systems with one globally harmonized EQMS from ETQ and saw an 80 percent improvement in new product introduction cycle time.
 Now, their one quality management system integrates quality, supplier quality, safety, and environmental workflows.
 “By digitizing and standardizing our safety, environment, and quality processes, we have been able to boost employee productivity, product quality, and customer satisfaction,” says Benjamin Bollenbacher, Director, Supply Chain Digital Capabilities, Kimberly-Clark.

 Do you recognize your organization?
 Focusing on remediating these problems will go a long way to promoting trust and main- taining your brand reputation as you move into Stage 2.